0l1v3rr/0l1v3rr.github.io/README.md

 # 0l1v3rr - Personal Website
-This is a MacOS Terminal like responsive personal website.
+This is a macOS Terminal-like responsive personal website.
 The site is deployed to GitHub pages.
 You can visit it by clicking [here](https://0l1v3rr.github.io/).

 <img src="./img/screenshot1.jpg" alt="screenshot">